ern0/posixino/README.md

 ### Now ###

-The library is in early stage, list of working libs:
+The library is in early stage, list of working functions:

 - `Serial.print` functions work
 - `digitalWrite` works